Kualkuala Lumpur,Though busy handling hot spots like Ukraine and the Middle

-US not to sideline strategy of rebalance in Asia- Obama
+East, the US has not "sidelined" its strategy of rebalance in the Asia-Pacific,

 "Though we've been busy at home, the crisis still confronts us in other parts of the world from the Middle East to Ukraine.
 But I want to be very clear.
 Let me be clear about this, because some people have wondered whether because of what happens in Ukraine or what happens in the Middle East, whether this will sideline our strategy -- it has not.